itsakanksharawat/machine-learning-projects-practice-/README.md

 #### machine-learning-projects-practice
-##its practice projects and codes  i am doing in machine learning
+##its practice projects and codes  i am doing in machine learning and deep learning